 Five resentment-packed gifts that say 'I regret signing up for Secret Santa'

-Now you’re faced with having to buy a meaningful gift for Phillip from accounts, with whom you’ve had a single conversation about the broken light in the disabled toilet.
+But now you’re faced with having to buy a meaningful gift for Phillip from audit, with whom you’ve had a single conversation about the broken light in the disabled toilet.
+Which may not be his key interest.

 Here are five totally uncreative gift ideas that say: ‘I’ve put no thought into this whatsoever and I could have spent that fiver on someone I actually know.’